throwaway-github-account-alex/coding-exercise/README.md

 Merry Christmas chaps!

-Thanks very much for considering me, I think I've enjoyed all of the parts of the interview, even the telephone stage, despite not going particularly well.
+Thanks very much for considering me, I think I've enjoyed all of the parts of the interview, especially this part.
+C++11/20 is becoming as enjoyable to use as Python, but with strong type checking.